Documentation

 • Use GaggiMate’s software Auto-Tune feature in the PID Autotune page to generate PID values specific to your machine.
 This ensures the software can control temperature effectively and accurately.

 • Before final reassembly, unplug your machine and take some time to organize your internal wiring using your solution of choice.
 Verify that no wires are resting directly on the boiler surface where heat could cause damage to them over time.
-The only wire that may rest on the boiler surface is the fuse-protected heater wire.
+The only wire that may rest on the boiler surface is the fuse-protected wire.

 Troubleshooting